 Make a bold statement with this helmet from Lincoln Electric!
 With its huge viewing area and 4C lens technology this will quickly become your go to hood.

 While 3M Speedglass helmets are some of the most awesome functioning available, they tend to lack in creativity on the design.
-But if you want a change from the plain old regular flames, 3M offers purple and blue, to stand out from the crowd.
+But if you want a change from the plain old regular flames, This 3M is one of the coolest welding helmets around.
+A USA proud American theme, to stand out from the crowd.

 4. ArcOne 7000VX-1171 Python Welding Helmet with 7000VX Shade Master Filter, Fighting Tiger